-Sailor-Requested Evaluation
+Sailor Self-Referred Evaluation

 Sailors may request a referral for a MHE as soon as is practicable on any basis, including: personal distress, personal concerns, and trouble functioning in activities valued by the Service member and performing duties that may be attributable to possible changes in mental health.
-This request can be made from a Sailor to a CO or supervisor in a grade above E-5.
+This request can be made from a Sailor to a CO or supervisor in grade E-6 or above.
+The self-initiated referral process is outlined in NAVADMIN 166/23 and accompanying fact sheet.